 - Manage operational plan

 All International students must be over 18 years of age before they can commence their studies at APSI.

 - Students need to demonstrate they have proficiency in English.
-If student cannot provide a documented proof on their English language proficiency, they will be required to sit for a language, literacy and numeracy test (LLN) before a place can be offered.
+If student cannot provide a documented proof on their English language proficiency, they will be required to complete a language, literacy and numeracy test (LLN) before a place can be offered.

-- International students are required to have a minimum of IELTS test results of 5.5 (academic) with no individual band lower than 5.
+- International students are required to have a minimum IELTS test result of 5.5 (academic) with no individual band lower than 5 or equivalent.
 Or achieve in equivalent in other forms of testing that satisfy the Institute’s requirement.